 Span range: Short

-The clapper bridge is an ancient form of bridge in which large flat stone slabs (often schist or granite) rest on piles of stones.
-Most of them were built in medieval times to carry a trackway across a river.
+A clapper bridge is an ancient type of bridge where large, flat stone slabs, often made of materials like schist or granite, rest on piles of stones.
+Most of these bridges were constructed during medieval times to provide a pathway across a river.

-Postbridge is a perfect example situated next to the East Dart river in the English country of Devon.
-Its slabs are more than 6 feet (2 m) and over 13 feet (4 m) long.
-Each slab weighs more than 8 tons.
-It was built in the 13th century to allow packhorses to cross the river, carrying tin to the stannary town of Tavistock.
+A notable example is the Postbridge, located beside the East Dart River in Devon, England.
+The slabs of this bridge are over 6 feet (2 m) wide and more than 13 feet (4 m) long, each weighing more than 8 tons.
+Dating back to the 13th century, it was built to facilitate the crossing of packhorses carrying tin to the stannary town of Tavistock.

 22. Natural Bridge